yangfreezy/shoezilla-ecommerce-store/README.md

 FOOTER:

-- Add footer with links to: About us page, Contact Page,
+- Add footer with links to: About page, contact info, address
-- Add fake address